-ICL is helping more farmers to maximize nutrient use efficiency with our collection of controlled release fertilizers (CRF)
+ICL is helping more farmers to maximise nutrient use efficiency with our collection of controlled release fertilisers (CRF).

-Coated fertilizers from ICL give farmers the CRF technology to deliver the nutrition a crop needs during its complete life cycle with as little as one single application.
+Coated fertilisers from ICL give farmers the CRF technology to deliver the nutrition a crop needs during its complete life cycle with as little as one single application.

 Nutrient Losses from Fields Avoidable

 The efficiency of nitrogen use in fields managed by some farmers is even more concerning.
-Up to 80% of applied nitrogen can be lost when fertilizer use is not managed well.
+Up to 80% of applied nitrogen can be lost when fertiliser use is not managed well.

 Understanding Nutrient Uptake Issues

 The main cause of poor of nutrient use efficiency is obvious.
 Crops take up nutrients a little at a time and 24/7, but at different rates according to their growth stage.
 Whereas generally – and for good commercial and practical reasons – farmers apply crop nutrients on a few occasions in the growing season.

 Secondly, and adding significantly to the problem, many fertilisers are soluble and volatile so when applied early in the season there are large amounts of nutrients are available, far exceeding the crop’s actual need at that stage.